 Is anyone else enjoying the early days of Spring as much as we are?
 The mornings are dewy, the days are longer and the markets are starting to show early Spring lovelies such as fresh strawberries, English peas, gorgeous racalunas and amazing farm fresh eggs.
 We stumbled upon these creamy blue eggs, from one of our favorite egg farmers and immediately thought of Easter, and this recipe for Eggs Benedict.

 With Easter around the corner, my mind has been whirling with recipes to be shared with loved ones during brunch.
 I always seem to come back to an old favorite such as this recipe for Eggs Benedict, as it is a classic while being a bit decadent.
 Eggs play an important role in this recipe from the rich lemony sauce to the gently poached eggs.
 Not only are eggs delicious to eat but they are healthy for us as well.
-The cholesterol myth has been broken, and after 40 years of research it is proven that adults can enjoy eggs in their daily diet.
-Eggs are great way to add extra protein into your diet as well vitamins B12, A, D and E.
+The cholesterol myth has been broken, and after 40 years of research, it is proven that adults can enjoy eggs in their daily diet.
+Eggs are a great way to add extra protein to your diet as well vitamins B12, A, D and E.

-Now that you know eggs are even better than you expected, let’s talk about this egg rich recipe.
+Now that you know eggs are even better than you expected, let’s talk about this egg-rich recipe.
 You are probably shaking your head a bit, thinking you could never tackle homemade Hollandaise sauce, but I am here to tell you that the extra step is worth it.
 Do not use a prepackaged recipe, instead turn to eggs.
-A few tips to help you bring together this recipe for eggs Benedict, while enjoying Easter morning are:
+A few tips to help you bring together this recipe for eggs Benedict while enjoying Easter morning are: